appwrite/demos-for-react/example-cropping/README.md

 ## Step 6 - Create PreviewAndCrop Component

-So what this component does is it takes the imake that we pick from the list images then we change the value of the width, height etc. here.
-So that we can preview how the image look like after cropping.
+So what this component does is it takes the image that we pick from the list of images and allows us to change the value of the width, height etc. here.
+So that we can preview how the image looks after cropping.

 ```js
 import React, { useState } from 'react';